mosip/performance-test-scripts/Esignet/README.md

 *  OIDC - Configuration (Execution) : Open ID Connect dynamic provider discovery is not supported currently, this endpoint is only for facilitating the OIDC provider details in a standard way.

 *  OIDC - JSON Web Key Set (Execution) : Endpoint to fetch all the public keys of the Esignet server.Returns public key set in the JWKS format.

+### Execution points for Esignet VCI API
+* VCI - Get Credential (Praparation) - For the preparation we need 5 api's OAuth Details, Send OTP, Authentication, Authorization Code and Token Endpoint api from which a access token will be generated.
+Will also use a JSR223 Post processor in which we are having a groovy code which is generating a proof jwt value which will be used in the execution.
+Both access token and proof jwt values will be stored in a text file which will be used for execution.

+* VCI - Get Credential (Execution) - In this thread group will have the get credential endpoint API for execution which will use the generated access token and proof jwt values from the preparation part.
+We cant use the preparation file for multiple runs so the total number of samples generated from preparation should be equal or higher in number as compared to execution.